Institute of Medical… Research Structured entry and… SMART-CARE IT…

 Work package 5: Infrastructure for data management

-Partners involved: Prof. Dr. Petra Knaup, Institute for Medical Informatics Prof. Dr. Sascha Dietrich, Department of Hematology, Oncology and Rheumatology, Heidelberg University Hospital
+Partners involved: Prof. Dr. Petra Knaup, Institute of Medical Informatics Prof. Dr. Sascha Dietrich, Department of Hematology, Oncology and Rheumatology, Heidelberg University Hospital

 The central task of the IT infrastructure is to link mass spectrometric data with existing genomic and clinical data.
 To this end, a central data repository (SMART-LDR) will be set up and made available to serve as a central platform for the various project partners, in particular for exchange between the data-generating and data-interpreting project teams.
 Clinical data from different heterogeneous sources, such as clinical trials or documentation for clinical routine, have to be stored in a semantically interoperable way so that they can be analyzed together with the high-dimensional metabolome and proteome data.
 The central data repository SMART-LDR will provide easy access to pseudonymized heterogeneous data.